feklee/realitybuilder/README.md

 Do not forget:

-  * Tag the version in the version control system (Mercurial as of this writing).
+  * Tag the version in the version control system.

   * Increase the version number in "app.yaml" already to that of the next version.